Ramil-Shukurov/MultiLabel_classification/README.md

 # MultiLabel_classification

+Jupyter notebook contains all code.
 All code in Jupyter notebook is split into several .py files.
-Some of the state-of-the-art models are coded from scratch.
+The state-of-the-art models in this repository are coded from scratch.